Australian

 beach.
 A 1.5 hour cruise, with morning tea, will transfer you to a

-sheltered bay where after simple lessons you will spend the
+sheltered bay where after simple lessons you will spend the rest of

-for your drive back to Nelson.
+your drive back to Nelson.
 You should take along towel, hat, sunscreen,

 warm top (plus polypropylene thermals if you have them), wind jacket,